thaisbendixen/pyladies_streamlit_workshop/README.md

 cd pyladies_streamlit_workshop
 ```

-Create a virtual environment or use the devcontainer.
-Pleas ask mentors at the workshop if you need help.
+Create a virtual environment or use the [devcontainer](https://github.com/thaisbendixen/pyladies_streamlit_workshop/blob/main/.devcontainer/devcontainer.json).
+Please ask mentors at the workshop if you need help.

 Next install requirements:
 ```bash